Priyankcoder/cp-time/README.md

 5. Open chrome browser.
 6. Open this url: **chrome://extensions/**
 7. On the top left corner choose Load unpacked option.
-8. Now, Open the chrome again after closing it.
-That way chrome will detect
 8. Select the cp-time folder and click open.
-9. Now, Close and open the chrome browser again.
+9. Now, Open the chrome again after closing it.
+That way chrome will detect it.
-9. Tada !!
+10. Tada !!
 You have successfully installed the extension.
 ## Contribution

 ```sh